Hedavam/Midd-Laundry/README.md

 ## Description

 It can be frustrating having to walk over to do laundry (especially on cold/rainy days) and not finding an available/working machine.
 This app aims to address this issue by reporting availability, thus, helping students plan when/where to do their laundry.
-Moreover, Facilites may benefit as they could re-arrange the locations/amount of machines based on their usage and more quickly repair machines that are reported as broken.
+Moreover, Facilites may benefit as they could re-arrange the locations/amount of machines based on usage and more quickly repair machines that are reported as broken.

 ## Workflow Badge